nella17/NYCU-Intro-NP-2022/Lab/Lab3/README.md

 # #2 Constant BitRate TCP Flow

-The purpose of this lab is to implement a simple TCP client to send data at a constant bitrate.
+This lab aims to implement a simple TCP client to send data at a constant bitrate.

-## Procedure
+## Description

 :::danger
 If you have difficulties connecting to the Internet, or the bandwidth in your network is unstable.
-You can download our sink server from here ([x86-64](http://inp111.zoolab.org/lab03.2/sink), [arm64](http://inp111.zoolab.org/lab03.2/arm64/sink)) and modify your client to connect to the local server instead of our Internet server.
+You can download our ***Linux*** sink server from here ([x86-64](https://inp111.zoolab.org/lab03.2/sink), [arm64](https://inp111.zoolab.org/lab03.2/arm64/sink)) and modify your client to connect to the local server instead of our Internet server.
+In case you want to compile and run your program on Mac directly, you may download our ***native Mac sink server*** from here ([x86-64](https://inp111.zoolab.org/lab03.2/mac.x86-64/sink), [arm64](https://inp111.zoolab.org/lab03.2/mac.arm64/sink)).

 You have to enable the execute permission for the sink server and then run the server using the command ``./sink 10003``.
 You can check whether the server works correctly by running ``nc localhost 10003``.